Report on operations

 The comprehensive development programme for risk management includes, e.g., a risk maturity model and year clock.
 The maturity model assesses the present level of risk management and sets a target level for it.
 Improvement of risk management is based on measures that help to achieve the target level.
 The Management Group of Helen Ltd assesses the level of risk management annually.

-The impacts of the local emissions from Helen's energy production on air quality in the Greater Helsinki area are monitored as part of the air quality monitoring carried out by the Helsinki Region Environmental Services Authority HSY.
-The results of the monitoring show that the impacts of energy production on the air quality of Helsinki are minimal.
+The impacts of local emissions from energy production on the air quality in the Helsinki metropolitan area are monitored as part of the air quality monitoring carried out by the Helsinki Region Environmental Services Authority HSY.
+According to this monitoring, energy production has very low impacts on the air quality in Helsinki.

-At Helen Ltd, the production and distribution of electricity, heat and cooling has been certified in accordance with the ISO 14001 environmental management standard.
-Helen Electricity Network Ltd applies an integrated quality and environmental management system that complies with the ISO 9001, ISO 14001 ja OHSAS standards.
-The environmental impacts of all offices are managed with the Green Office environmental programme.
+Helen’s electricity generation and the production and distribution of heating and cooling are certified in accordance with the ISO 14001 environmental management system standard.
+Helen Electricity Network Ltd uses an integrated operating system that complies with the standards ISO 9001, ISO 14001 and OHSAS 18001.
+Helen Electricity Network Ltd is in the process of adopting an operating system complying with the ISO 55000 asset management standard with respect to the ISO 9001 and ISO 14001 systems.
+The operating system will continue to be certified with the OHSAS 18001 occupational health and safety management system as before.
+The environmental impacts of our offices are managed with the Green Office environmental programme.

 Annual General Meeting